vladperchi/HureIT/README.md

 -   Horizontal Scaling can be a concern.
 But this can be managed via load balancers.
 -   nce Interprocess Communication is used, messages may be lost during Application Termination.
 Microservices combat this ise by using external messaging brokers like Kafka, RabbitMQ.
 -   We can make use of message agents but no, let's keep it simple.

+Take a look in detail at the [structure][structure-url] of the solution

 ## Technology Stack